mlcourses/lab-2-blog-post-group4_cs281/post.md

 ## Conclusion for the Lab

 In today's lab, we built our skills of designing and implementing circuits, specifically learning the intricacies of multiplexors and adders.
 We learned how to use Sum-of-Products to go from truth tables to boolean expressions, to theoretical circuit designs, and then to physical circuits on our breadboard.
-Our major takeaways are as follows:
-1.